box/box-ui-elements/DEVELOPING.md

 A published version of the style guide can be seen at https://opensource.box.com/box-ui-elements/.
 The style guide uses **_live_** demo data within the UI Elements.
 Due to security restrictions this data is read-only.
 You can run a local version of the style guide as follows:

-1. Start the style guide server via `yarn start` (or via `yarn start:examples:legacy`, to include support for IE 11).
+1. Start the style guide server via `yarn start`.
 2. Navigate to `http://localhost:6060/` to see the UI Elements in action.
 If testing on a different machine or VM, you can instead use the IP address shown on your terminal window.

 **_NOTE:_** _This note applies to testing top level UI Elements only and not the lower level components.
 If you want to use your own live data for the style guide, then start the style guide server using [your own developer auth token](https://developer.box.com/docs/authenticate-with-developer-token) and a file or folder ID via_